GoogleCloudPlatform/functions-framework-php/README.md

 | ------------------------- | -----------
 | `FUNCTION_TARGET`         | The name of the exported function to be invoked in response to requests.
 | `FUNCTION_SIGNATURE_TYPE` | The signature used when writing your function.
 Controls unmarshalling rules and determines which arguments are used to invoke your function.
 Can be either `http` or `event`.
+| `FUNCTION_SOURCE` | The name of the file containing the source code for your function to load.
+By default the file **index.php** is loaded in the application root if it exists.

 # Enable CloudEvents